daiki1/springboot-essentials-template/README.md

 - Update the `application.properties` file with your database credentials.
 - User table will be created automatically.
 The first user is admin with role `ROLE_ADMIN` and no password.
 - Use the reset password endpoint to set the password for the first user.
 Use: `/api/auth/request-password-reset` check the token generated in `password_reset_tokens` table, and use `/api/auth/reset-password` to set the password.
-- The first user has id 2, the id 1 is reserved for test purposes using Unit tests.
 ``` properties
 spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
 spring.datasource.username=your_username